Imran Khan: 2024 Pakistani general election

-University of Oxford Chancellor candidacy
+In December 2023, he nominated Gohar Ali Khan to replace him as PTI chairman, with Gohar being elected unopposed.
+Later that month, the ECP rejected his nomination papers for the 2024 Pakistani general election on the grounds that he was "convicted by the court of law and has been disqualified".
+Before the elections, his name was barred from the media, and TIME reported that constituency boundaries were redrawn to allegedly benefit his opponents.

-In August 2024, Zulfi Bukhari said he submitted an application for Khan to contest the University of Oxford Chancellor election.
-On 16 October 2024, university officials disqualified him from the race based on established exclusion criteria, accepting 38 of over 40 applicants.
-They cited Khan's prior conviction and active political role, inconsistent with the position's requirements.
+A PTI official said he was allowed to vote by postal ballot from prison.
+He issued an AI-generated message urging supporters to celebrate the electoral win, in which at least 90 candidates backed by him, all of whom were forced to run as independents, won seats.
+PTI chairman Gohar Ali Khan said Khan directed PTI-backed independents to form governments in the Centre, Khyber Pakhtunkhwa, and Punjab.
+Gohar said Khan told his party to sit in opposition nationally rather than join a coalition with rival parties, including the Pakistan Muslim League (N) and Pakistan Peoples Party.

 Wealth and assets

 In his 2003 statement to the Election Commission of Pakistan (ECP), Khan declared his home in Zaman Park, Lahore, an Islamabad apartment, 39 kanals (Note: 5 acres) in Islamabad, 530 kanals (Note: 66 acres) in Khanewal, and a share in 363 kanals (Note: 44 acres) of inherited agricultural land.

 In a 2011 Financial Times interview, Khan said he bought a penthouse in South Kensington in 1983 for £110,000 and sold it in 2003 to buy land in Islamabad.